eDuuck/SEVStudy/README.md

 ## Use Sev Step Library
 Head over to the `README.md` in the `sev-step-userland` submodule to learn how to use the sev step library.

+There also is an [experimental version](https://github.com/sev-step/sev-step-rust-userland) of this library that tries to make single-stepping easier by providing an API with high level abstractions.

 # References
 [1] https://github.com/AMDESE/AMDSEV/tree/sev-snp-devel#prepare-host